-On October 30, 2015, the Company completed the acquisition of all of the membership interests of New Mediscan II, LLC, Mediscan Diagnostic Services, LLC, and Mediscan Nursing Staffing, LLC (collectively "Mediscan") for a purchase price of \$29.9 million in cash (\$28.0 million plus working capital estimate) and \$4.7 million in shares (or 349,871 shares) of the Company's Common Stock, subject to a net working capital adjustment.
+On October 30, 2015, the Company completed the acquisition of all of the membership interests of New Mediscan II, LLC, Mediscan Diagnostic Services, LLC, and Mediscan Nursing Staffing, LLC (collectively Mediscan) for a purchase price of \$29.9 million in cash (\$28.0 million plus working capital estimate) and \$4.7 million in shares (or 349,871 shares) of the Company's Common Stock, subject to a net working capital adjustment.
+The shares of Common Stock issued in connection with the acquisition were subject to a lockup period, which ended April 30, 2016.
+The Company financed the purchase price through a combination of cash-on-hand and borrowings under the Company's senior credit facility.
+The transaction has been treated as a purchase of assets for income tax purposes.
 In the first quarter of 2016, the net working capital adjustment was settled consistent with the receivable balance as of December 31, 2015.